beiju/mmoldb/readme.md

 manual process:

 1. `git pull` to fetch the changes
-2. `diesel database reset` to delete and recreate (as empty) the database.
-   This will also update the Diesel schema files if applicable.
-The intent is that running `diesel database reset` on `main` will never result in any changes to any schema file -- if that's untrue, please report it as a bug.
+2. Stop both `mmoldb-app` and `mmoldb-ingest`.
+3. Optional: To delete all derived data (i.e. to have the database rebuild itself from the cache), run the `./delete_derived.sql` on the `mmoldb` database using your preferred SQL client.
+   This may fail if there are pending migrations (if you've pulled a new version but not yet run it).
+If this happens, run the app using the "Running MMOLDB for the devcontainer setup" instructions, then quit it and redo this step.
-3. Run the app again using the "Running MMOLDB for the devcontainer setup" instructions.
+4. Run the app again using the "Running MMOLDB for the devcontainer setup" instructions.

 ### Option 3: Double-buffered docker-compose